Wormholes with Ends of the World: 3D gravity model

 where $d_p$ is some non-zero number we assign to each puncture $p$.
 The number depends on the weight $h_i$ of the conical defect ending on it.
-For the purpose of this paper, we will not discuss what these numbers are exactly, although it would be an interesting question to figure out whether the choice of these numbers affect consistency with the BCFT ensemble.
+For the purpose of this paper, we will not discuss what these numbers are exactly, although it would be an interesting question to determine whether they are constrained by BCFT bootstrap.

 The asymptotic boundary term is regular at the locations of the conical defects and kinks where they meet the cut-off surface (at any finite cut-off radius), so it does not matter whether they are excluded from the integral.
+In other words, adding a tilde to $I_{\rm asymp}$ makes no difference.

-In the rest of the paper, we will only use $\widetilde{I}$ to evaluate actions because they are much simpler in practice, but since they are equivalent on shell, we will not distinguish them when abstractly referring to them.
+In the rest of the paper, we will only use $\widetilde{I}$ to evaluate actions because they are much simpler in practice, but since they are equivalent on shell, we will not distinguish them when abstractly referring.